Pet Ramblings on all my pets

 There are so many Pet days to celebrate in April and many in March as well.
 But National Pet Day on April 11th is the biggest for lavishing affection and attention on our pets.
-And following are pet ramblings on all my pets, past, present, and future pets of mine.
+And following are pet ramblings on all my pets…past, present, future, and imagined pets of mine.

 My past couple of posts mention all the fun celebratory days for cat breeds, dog breeds, pet activity and awareness days in “March Pet Celebrations” – and “Pet Happening Days in April“.

 As mentioned above, the purpose of this post is to celebrate all my pets.
 There are many great sites on pets.
-Two that I especially like are Pet Age and The Bark, now labelled The Wildest.
+Two that I especially like are Pet Age and Maddies Fund.
 But here I mainly want to let you know about all of my lovely pets:

 My First Pets